 14. Smart lights that work with Alexa

-Smart lights combined with Amazon Echo can provide you with visual time management cues, like color changes for task transitions and reminders.
+Smart lights combined with Amazon Echo can provide you with visual time management cues, like color changes for task transitions and reminders, which is a huge help in life with ADHD.
 You can automate lighting for wake-up, work, rest, and bedtime, which will help you with routines.
 Use it for sensory regulation too: set bright light for alertness and dim warm light for relaxation.

 Organization and productivity